Sniper Rifle

 Zero Point

-Decide on a point at which you want the rifle to be dead-on.
-This should be chosen based on the bullet trajectory and your anticipated shooting range.
-Bullets travel in an arc, at first rising slightly with energy and then falling as they succumb to gravity.
-Consequently, your Point-of-Aim (POA) and Point-of-Impact (POI) intersect at two points: early and later in flight.
-Typically, you want to adjust the zero point so that where you are aiming and where the bullet will strike are close over a significant distance.
-Thus, you have a spectrum of ranges at which you will be accurate within a few inches.
+Choose a point where you want your rifle to be zeroed, based on the bullet trajectory and your expected shooting range.
+Bullets follow an arcing path, rising slightly at first due to their initial energy before dropping as gravity takes effect.
+Therefore, your Point-of-Aim (POA) and Point-of-Impact (POI) will intersect at two points: early and later in the trajectory.
+Ideally, you should adjust the zero so that the point where you aim and where the bullet lands are close over a considerable distance, providing accuracy within a few inches across a range of distances.

-In some cases your shooting distances may far exceed the overlap between POA and POI.
-In that case, you should make the weapon accurate at the target range you are most likely to encounter.
+If your shooting distances exceed the overlap between POA and POI, adjust the weapon for the range you most commonly encounter.

 Test, Test & Test

-Test repeatedly in three-shot groups, adjusting the weapon according to your results.
-Use the same factory ammunition or carefully constructed reloads every time, at the test bench and when engaged in the field.
+Conduct repeated tests in three-shot groups, adjusting the weapon based on your results.
+Always use the same factory ammunition or carefully crafted reloads both at the test bench and in the field.

 Ranging and Sizing